 I’m not what you’d call the sporty type, but I do love London and the ice rinks that open during the cold season are some of the most beautiful winter spots in the city, especially during the dark evenings.

-Food Streets
+Category: Streets

 I live in Crouch End.
 If I had to pick, I’d say my favourite part of the week is going to the Farmers’ Market in Alexandra Palace on Sunday mornings to grab some delicious treats from the little Portuguese stall.
 They’re incredibly overpriced compared to what you’d actually pay in Portugal, but I’d pay ten times as much for the pleasure.
 During the ten-minute walk from my apartment to the park and back, I get to see the beautiful park and the beautiful North London streets I love.
 It’s just perfect.